jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ![h](\../img\diagrams\techvolution-antagonists-protagonists-extras-close-up-douglass.png)

+    But I was a fool.
+I wasn’t even knocking on doors.
+I was knocking on gates.
+See, I wasn’t talking to the frontline workers suffering through the problem I solved, but the bureaucrats, lawyers, managers, and executives, who were paid to “deal” with those problems.
+Solving their problems was asking them to fire themselves.
+The gates were in place to shut out innovation.

+    In fact, they never said _no_ to me. _No_ needs a reason.
+Instead, they said it was against the rules to say yes.
+Obscure rules, hidden inside regulations and contracts.
+They believed in these rules, especially the one against letting frontline workers, who I already knew loved it, to decide for themselves.

 To help the extras make their choice even more, we can add the items.
 From comparing what early and late French kings built for themselves and their societies, we already learned items give a society away as being an art and spectacle, or a spectacle then functional story.

+    And this same change also happened in movies.
+Today's sequels, remakes, are spectacle movies, and the award shows, performance work is art film.
+Both keep our interest t with dark majic techniques like effects, celebrities, awards, and mass-marketing.
+Not surpising this started in the 1970's, which John Wayne described thusly:

+      >Now the goddamned stock manipulators have taken over.
+They don't know a goddamned thing about making movies.
+They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
+And now even the bankers are getting their noses into it.

 Specatacle and funtion works like this.
 Spectacle is how tools are first made.
 Basically we toy with new technology, trying to figure out what it can do.
 Spectacle works best here because it's easy and cheap.
 For example, pornography was one of the first book topics printed, and online pornography quickly spread on the early world wide web.